dvvc/webpack-hello-world/README.md

 5. Create a `.gitignore` file and add `node_modules` and `server/public`
 6. Create a `server/public` directory
 7. Add scripts `clean:assets` and `copy:assets` to package.json

+## Chapter 3: Bundling the Client Files

+Now that we have a functional server and client application, we will bundle the client code into a single file.
+This will allow us to perform transformations on the code (such as compiling it from Typescript, minify it, etc) and bundle it into a single file.

+### Steps
+1. Install webpack `npm i -D webpack webpack-cli`
+2. Create a `webpack.config.js` file
+3. Add a `build` step to `package.json`
+4. Modify the `copy:assets` step to copy the bundle
+5. Modify the `index.html` to use the bundle instead of `index.js`
+6. Modify `.gitignore` not track `dist`